 Each contract sale of our interpretive data is evaluated individually in regard to revenue recognition.
-We have integrated in our evaluation the related guidance included in Accounting Standards Codification ("ASC") Topic 605, Revenue Recognition.
-We recognize revenue when persuasive evidence of an arrangement exists, the seller's price is fixed or determinable, delivery has occurred, and collectibility is reasonably assured.
+The Company has integrated in our evaluation the related guidance included in Accounting Standards Codification ("ASC") Topic 605, Revenue Recognition.
+The Company recognizes revenue when persuasive evidence of an arrangement exists, the seller's price is fixed or determinable, delivery has occurred, and collectability is reasonably assured.

-For arrangements that include multiple deliverables, we identify separate units of accounting based on the guidance under ASC 605-25, Multiple Element Arrangements, which provides that revenue arrangements with multiple deliverables should be divided into separate units of accounting, if certain criteria are met.
+For arrangements that include multiple deliverables, the Company identifies separate units of accounting based on the guidance under ASC 605-25, Multiple Element Arrangements, which provides that revenue arrangements with multiple deliverables should be divided into separate units of accounting, if certain criteria are met.
 The consideration of the arrangement is allocated to the separate units of accounting using the relative fair value method.
-Applicable revenue recognition criteria are considered separately for each separate unit of accounting
+Applicable revenue recognition criteria are considered separately for each separate unit of accounting.

 Revenue from fixed price contracts is recognized primarily under the percentage of completion method.
-Under this method we recognize estimated contract revenue and resulting income based on costs incurred to date as a percentage of the total estimated costs as we consider this model to best reflect the economics of these contracts.
+Under this method the Company recognizes estimated contract revenue and resulting income based on costs incurred to date as a percentage of the total estimated costs as the Company considers this model to best reflect the economics of these contracts.
 In such contracts, the Company's efforts, measured by time incurred, typically represents the contractual milestones or output measure.
-If at any time during the contract period, we determine that a loss will occur, we recognize the loss in that period.
-Furthermore, if in previous periods a profit was recognized under the percentage-of completion method, the profit would be reversed during the period we determined a loss on the contract exists.
+If at any time during the contract period, the Company determines that a loss will occur, the Company recognizes the loss in that period.
+Furthermore, if in previous periods a profit was recognized under the percentage-of completion method, the profit would be reversed during the period the Company determined a loss on the contract exists.